shivanshdave/2020-432/projects/project1/approved_proposals.md

 ## Status Report on All Proposals

-As of `2020-02-24 10:25 AM` | Proposals | Investigators
+As of `2020-02-24 1:30 PM` | Proposals | Investigators
 -------------: | -----------------: | ----------------:
 **APPROVED** | **22** | **29**
 Approved with Good Titles | 17 | 22
 Approved but still Untitled | 5 | 7
 **NOT YET APPROVED** | **16** | **20**
-Version 2 submitted, under review by Dr. Love | 5 | 5
+Version 2 submitted, under review by Dr. Love | 7 | 8
-Version 2 submitted, Another Revision needed | 10 | 14
+Version 2 submitted, Another Revision needed | 8 | 11
 Version 2 not yet submitted | 1 | 1
 **TOTAL** | **38** | **49**